 Yes, you can see the pillar crypts at Knossos today in the west wing, where the square central pillars with their carved double-axe signs survive.

-Yes, the pillar crypts are among the features you can see on a visit to Knossos, located in the west wing of the palace.
-The square central pillars, built of stone blocks and carved with the sacred double-axe signs, survive, allowing visitors to stand in these dim, secluded cult rooms and sense the more secret, underground side of Minoan religion, in contrast to the open ceremony of the Central Court nearby.
+Yes, the pillar crypts are among the features you can see on a visit to Knossos, in the west wing of the palace.
+The square central pillars, built of stone blocks and carved with the sacred double-axe signs, still survive.
+Visitors can stand in these dim, secluded cult rooms and sense the more secret, underground side of Minoan religion.
+The contrast with the open ceremony of the nearby Central Court is part of what makes them memorable once you have found them.

-The pillar crypts are small, dim and tucked among the rooms of the west wing, so they are easy to walk past without realising their significance, and the carved double axes can be hard to spot.
-For this reason they are best appreciated with a guide or a good audio guide who can lead you to them, point out the labrys signs and explain their religious meaning and their link to the cult of the double axe.
+The crypts are small, dim and tucked among the rooms of the west wing.
+They are easy to walk past without realising their significance, and the carved double axes can be hard to spot on the worn stone.
+For this reason they reward a good guide or audio guide who can lead you to them.
+Such a guide will point out the labrys signs and explain their religious meaning and their link to the cult of the double axe.
 Seeking out the pillar crypts rewards visitors interested in the deeper religious life of Knossos.
 Plan your visit and tours through our Palace of Knossos guide.

 Frequently Asked Questions